Pipe Tobacco Grinder Shredder for Pipe Tobacco Plugs and Flakes. The...

 In recent years, the belief has become common in some places that exact 70% rel.
 Humidity must prevail in a humidor.
 Everything else is dangerous.
 There are two theses to counter.

 1.)
 70% is a possible value.
 In fact, long-term storage tends to occur at around 60%, while cigars for consumption are readily stored by many smokers at 75% or more.
-Personally, I have for the purpose of a small humidor with about 80% humidity in operation.
+Personally, I have for the purpose of a small humidor with about 75% humidity in operation for which I exceed the regular amount of humidifier capacity.

 2.)
 For more accurate measuring, the measuring devices do not exist or are too high priced for the private user resp. are not available.
 However, none of the commercially available hygrometers are able to measure 70% accurately.
 Achieved ideal values ??thus give a good picture and convey an idea of accuracy, which is deceiving to some extent.
 Those values are not based on valid measurements such as would be necessary in medicine.
 I therefore recommend only aiming for a value "about" 70%.
 Such thinking saves the user time, nerves and costs.